japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-CompactibleFileStreamLog.md

 pathToBatchId(path: Path): Long
 ----

-NOTE: `pathToBatchId` is part of the <<spark-sql-streaming-HDFSMetadataLog.adoc#pathToBatchId, HDFSMetadataLog Contract>> to...FIXME.
+NOTE: `pathToBatchId` is part of the <<spark-sql-streaming-HDFSMetadataLog.md#pathToBatchId, HDFSMetadataLog Contract>> to...FIXME.

 `pathToBatchId`...FIXME